orion3dgames/bomberman-mayhem/README.md

 - Last player alive will be declared the winner

 ## Power Ups Available
+There is a 40% chance a powerup appears every time a player destroys a breakable wall.
-- Heart (will give player 1 extra health)
+- Heart (will give player 1 extra health till a max of 3)
-- Bomb (will give player 1 extra bomb)
+- Bomb (will give player 1 extra bomb till a max of 3)
+- Speed (will give player 1 extra speed till a max of 3)

 ## Current Progress
 - WIP